php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autoloader.md

     5. Alphabetic characters in the fully qualified class name MAY be any combination of lower case and upper case.

-    6. Fully qualified class names MUST NOT differ only in case.

-    7. All class names MUST be referenced in a case-sensitive fashion.
+    6. All class names MUST be referenced in a case-sensitive fashion.

 3. When loading a file that corresponds to a fully qualified class name ...